caoilte/socialterminal/README.md

 This project was written with Scala and SBT (Simple Build Tool).

-It uses the [JLine] to read user input and [scala-parser-combinators] to parse it.
+It uses the [JLine] to read user input and [Scala Parser Combinators][scala-parser-combinators] to parse it.

 In order to build and run the application you simply need to install SBT as instructed [here][installingSBT]